Obtaining Physical Custody in NJ

 In order to handle your child custody matters with care and great consideration, it is imperative to secure the trusted counsel of a Monmouth county child custody attorney.
-At The Law Offices of O’Toole & Gunteski, LLC, we strive to provide the up-most support as you handle your child custody matters.
+At The Law Office of Darren C. O'Toole, LLC, we strive to provide the up-most support as you handle your child custody matters.
 Our mission is to help you achieve a favorable legal outcome for physical custody of your children.

 Get the guidance you need.
 Contact our firm today!

 In making a determination of legal or physical custody, a New Jersey Court will consider but not be limited to the factors which are established in N.J.S.A 9:2-4.
 Joint physical custody necessarily places an additional financial burden on the family.
 Although exact duplication of facilities and furnishings is not necessary, the trial court should insure that the children can be adequately cared for in two homes.

 The physical custody of a joint custody award requires examination of the following areas:

 There are many different types of custody arrangements and parenting time schedules that the parties can utilize depending on their circumstances.
 Some parties opt for a parenting time schedule which includes dinner visits as well as overnight visitation every other weekend.
 Other parties seek schedules that provide equal parenting time to both parties.